sangeetabahri/datacleaningAssignment/README.md

 ## README for Cleaning Data Course Project Assignment

 ### Purpose
-The goal of the project is to collec, work and create tidy data for UCI HAR Dataset.
+The goal of the project is to collect, work and create tidy data for UCI HAR Dataset.

 ### Source Data
 The data for this assignment is from  <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">Human Activity Recognition Using Smartphones </a>

 ### Files for the Assignment
-   * run_analysis.R - This is a R script that processes the data set, and generates the required tidy dataset.
+   * run_analysis.R - This is an R script that processes the data set, and generates the required tidy dataset.
    * Codebook.md    - This markdown file describes the variables, the data, and process for creating the tidy dataset.
    * README.md      - This markdown file is the README file for the project.
    * tidy_data.txt  - This is txt file that contains the tidy dataset.